Table of Contents

 Passive Leadership Communication:

 Passive communicators tend to act indifferently when communicating with others; they often go with whatever the other person says.
 They avoid expressing their opinions and feelings when it comes to main situations.
-Moreover, they lack some self-confidence hence making them avoid eye-contact.
+Moreover, they lack some self-confidence hence making them avoid eye contact.
 The pros of this type of communication are that they are very easy to talk to in conflict as they tend to avoid confrontation.
 They are very easy-going people.
-The cons are that a lot of the times, these personalities are misunderstood because they never speak their mind.
+The cons are that a lot of the time, these personalities are misunderstood because they never speak their mind.